VahidJbrl/VahidJbrl-VahidJbrl.github.io/_teaching/2019-09-01-digital-communication.md

 location: "Tehran, Iran"
 ---

-In this role as Head Teaching Assistant for Dr. Fereydoun Behnia's Digital Communication Systems course, I was responsible for guiding students through the core concepts of digital signal transmission and reception.
+In this role as Head Teaching Assistant for Digital Communication Systems course, I was responsible for guiding students through the core concepts of digital signal transmission and reception.

 Course Summary
 ======